acorn-io/runtime/docs/docs/50-running/02-networking.md

 ### Publish no ports

-To launch the Acorn app with all ports internal, you can launch with the `-P none` or `--publish-all=none`.
+To launch the Acorn app with all ports internal, you can launch with the `-P=false` or `--publish-all=false`.

 ## Publish individual ports